 Medicare and Medicaid are government-funded health care programs that aid different groups of people.
 Medicare offers coverage for seniors, and Medicaid helps low-income families and children.

 Medicare is available to residents 65 years and older.
 The program has several plan options, including parts A, B, C, D, and supplemental coverage plans.
 You may also qualify for one of Indiana's Medicare Savings Programs with these income limits:

-Medicaid in Indiana is meant for low-income families and children.
+Medicaid in Indiana is primarily meant for low-income families and children.
 These are the state's Medicaid financial requirements:

 |Household Size||Maximum Monthly Income|